 - Ve = Exhaust Velocity (m/s)

-But the presence of torchships doesn't mean mathematics no longer applies.
+As RocketCat pointed out, torchships are unobtanium.
+Therefore, it doesn't mean the math no longer applies.
 You just need different equations.

 Obviously the maximum distance between the planets is when they are on the opposite sides of the Sun, the distance being Ds + Di.
 And of course the minimum is when they are on the same side, distance being Ds - Di.
 Upon reflection you will discover that the average distance between the planets is Ds. (when averaging, Di cancels out.)